Gulf of Mexico Regional Sediment Management Master Plan

-The Gulf of Mexico Alliance, a partnership between Alabama, Florida, Louisiana, Mississippi, and Texas, is developing a Gulf Regional Sediment Management Master Plan.
-This plan will organize and facilitate sediment management policies for conservation and restoration of accretionary processes.
-The plan will provide steps for states to take to improve sediment management within individual regions and strengthen regional sedimentary processes.
+The Gulf of Mexico Alliance developed a Regional Sediment Management Master Plan to organize and facilitate sediment management policies for conservation and restoration of accretionary processes in the region.
+The plan provides steps for states to take to improve sediment management within individual regions and strengthen regional sedimentary processes.

-To develop a regional sediment management plan, the HCRT created work groups to address topical issues and prepare information for inclusion in the master plan.
+To develop the regional plan, the HRT created working groups to address topical issues and prepare information for inclusion in the master plan.
 The four working groups focus on sediment resources, ecological considerations, information management, and policies, authorities, and funding.

 The ecological considerations group examined the relationship between sediment and ecology including the ecological impacts of anthropogenic activities.
 The information management group assessed ways to share collected data with multiple levels of government and stakeholder groups.
 The policies, authorities, and funding group reviewed existing authorities and policies relative to sediment management and assessed ways to leverage the GRSMMP within the existing framework.